 Select a topic to learn more about self-query

 - Complete the self-query form online.
 Enter the requested information and indicate whether you want a copy mailed to you, in addition to receiving an email message informing you that an electronic copy is available.

 - Identifying information such as name, date of birth, Social Security number

 - State health care license information (if you are licensed)

 - Credit or debit card information for the $5.00 fee (charged for each copy you request)

 - After you complete the form, you will be prompted by the system to verify your identity.
 In most cases this is an electronic process.
 If you are unable or unwilling to verify your identity electronically, the system will display instructions on how to verify your identity offline.
 If you request a self-query for your organization you will follow the process to verify your identity offline.

 - Once your identity is verified, the NPDB will process your request.
-When results are available, the NPDB will send you an email notification and instructions to view your self-query response online.
-The cover page will list any reports stored with the NPDB.
-If you do not have any reports, you will see "No Reports Found" on the cover page.
+When results are available, the NPDB will send you an email notification with instructions to view your self-query response online.
+In many cases when online verification is used, results are available in real time for immediate online viewing.
+A printed version will also be mailed out the next business day.

 In addition to the online response, if you requested paper copies of your response, the NPDB will send them to you in separate envelopes by U.S. mail within one business day after your online response is available.